 What Payment Plans Does Stevens Offer to Graduate Students?

-- Fall semester payments are due in August, September, October and November
+- Fall semester payments are due in July or August, September, October and November

-- Spring semester payments are due in January, February, March and April
+- Spring semester payments are due in December or January, February, March and April

-- Summer term payments are due in May, June, July and August
+- Summer term payments start in May and end in August

-- Participating Employer Tuition Assistance Programs:If your employer offers a pre-paid tuition assistance program, you must obtain the appropriate paperwork from your employers and mail or fax the signed tuition voucher or letter of credit to the Student Service Center.
-The fax number is 201.216.8050.
+- Participating Employer Tuition Assistance Programs:If your employer offers a pre-paid tuition assistance program, you must obtain the appropriate paperwork from your employers and send the signed tuition voucher or letter of credit to the Student Service Center.
+For more information, please see the Office of Student Accounts website.

 We strongly recommend that all eligible students apply for federal financial aid and plan to use all offered federal grants and loans before you decide to borrow private student loans.
 The best time to decide whether to apply for private loans is after you have been accepted to Stevens, applied for aid and received your aid letter from our financial aid office.